 - Ranged weapons are available to the heroes. - The heroes have access to their very own flying machine. - The heroes can escape to an indoor or underground location.

-It's also usually a very fun outcome when the players can board and wrest control of the helicopter.
+It's also a fun outcome if the Heroes can board and wrest control of the helicopter...
 But what's that?
-Another helicopter.
+Another helicopter!
+Time for a sky fight!

 BEEFCAKE WARRIOR